jjlromero/jjlromero.github.io/Starting a New Project.md

 # Starting a New Project

-The following steps show how to create a new project or story in Skribisto.
-For any new project, the New project window will ask for details about the project and where it should be saved.

 1. Open Skribisto.
 The _Welcome Page_ appears.
 2. Click **NEW**.
 The New project window appears.